A well-planned pollinator garden can help support native bees and other pollinators by providing critical food and habitat during the winter.

 - Andromeda (Pieris) have flowers similar to Arbutus, but usually smaller and more prolific.

-- Many varieties of Viburnum bloom early and are an excellent food source—Viburnum burkwoodii is a good example.
+- Many Viburnum varieties, like Viburnum burkwoodii, bloom early and are excellent food sources.

 - Hellebores (especially single-flowering cultivars)